-UK government raises over £750 billion a year in receipts – income from taxes and other sources – equivalent to around 36% of GDP.
+UK government raises over £785 billion a year in receipts – income from taxes and other sources – equivalent to around 37% of GDP.
 The majority are from three main sources: income tax, National Insurance contributions (NICs) and value added tax (VAT).
-Together these three raise over £430 billion.
-Income tax contributes £180 billion.
+Together these raise over £460 billion.
+Income tax contributes £192 billion.

-Between 2007/08 and 2009/10 receipts fell by around 1% of GDP, largely as a result of the financial crisis and recession of 2008 and 2009.
-Receipts have increased since and, as a % of GDP, are now larger than at any time since the mid-1980s, relative to the size of economy – as measured by GDP.
+Between 2007/08 and 2009/10 receipts fell by around 1% of GDP, following the financial crisis and recession of 2008 and 2009.
+Receipts have since increased and are now larger than at any time since the mid-1980s, relative to the size of economy – as measured by GDP.

-Receipts from VAT and NICs are larger now, relative to the size of the economy now than they were in 1999/00, whereas income tax receipts are smaller.
+Receipts from VAT and NICs are larger now, relative to the size of the economy now than they were in 1999/00, while income tax receipts are smaller.

 The Office for Budget Responsibility (OBR) – the UK’s public finances watchdog – forecasts that government revenues in 2023/24 will be larger than now relative to the size of the economy.
-Each of the big three taxes – income tax, NICs and VAT – are forecast to increase relative to the size of the economy.
+Income tax and NICs are forecast to increase while VAT receipts are forecast to decrease a little, relative to the size of economy.

-Some taxes – including corporation tax, fuel duties and tobacco duties – are forecast to grow more slowly than the economy, so will be relatively less significant in 2023/24.
+Some taxes – including corporation tax and tobacco duties – are forecast to grow more slowly than the economy, so will be relatively less significant in 2023/24.